QuentinRa/blog.quentinra.dev/tools/rst/syntax/text.md

 text in *italic*.

 | This is text in one line
-| This is text in antoher line
+| This is text in another line
 ```